Somya1041/mbed_NXP_LPC1768/README.md

       ### Application Files:
       - `count_app.c`: This is application file which initializes an LCD and displays a 2-digit counter on it, incrementing the count every 100 milliseconds.
 The counter resets to 0 after reaching 99, and the LCD cursor is repositioned to overwrite the previous count.
       - `timer_dis_app.c`: This is application file which initializes an LCD to display a digital clock that updates every second.
 It tracks hours, minutes, and seconds, incrementing appropriately and resetting at 60 seconds, 60 minutes, and 24 hours to maintain a 24-hour clock format.

    - Applications: Event counting, time tracking, and user feedback.

 ### 4. **LCD_Display**
    - Shows how to interface and display data on an LCD using the LPC1768.
+   - This section contains two files and one application folder, which includes an application file that uses the header and functions definition file that are defined separately.
+      - `lcd_dis.c`: This code initializes an LCD in 8-bit mode and displays the text "SOMYA ANAND" on the first line, followed by "SUNNY KR" on the second line after a delay.
+Finally, the LCD screen is cleared after displaying the content for a set duration.
+      - `date_time_dis.c`: This code initializes an LCD display in 8-bit mode, then displays the year on the first line and the temperature on the second line.
+It uses formatted strings to display values and clears the screen after the display.
+It controls the LCD using GPIO pins and handles delays for proper timing.

+      ### Application Folder:
+      #### Header File:
+      - `lcd.h`: This is the header file which defines functions to control an LCD display using GPIO pins on the LPC1768 microcontroller.
+It includes functions for sending commands, displaying data, and initializing the LCD.
+The LCD control uses 8-bit mode for communication with the display, and delay functions are used for timing control.

+         ### Functions Definition File:
+         - `lcd_def.c`:

+         ## Application File:
+         - `lcd_app.c`:

    - Applications: User interfaces, data visualization, and debugging.

 ### 5. **Matrix_Keypad**